vtaymany/Horiseon-refactor/README.md

 # Horiseon-refactor

-### Goals
+### Main project goal

-* Improves the accessbility of this webpage so that is it optimized for search engines without changing the visual appearance.
+* This project optimizes Horiseon for search engines by improving accessbility all the while maintaining visual appearance.

+### Approaches used to reach goal

 * Improves codebase for long-term sustainability
-    * Make sure all links are functioning correctly
+    * Assures that all links are functioning correctly
-    * Organize CSS to follow the semantic structure of the HTML elements
+    * Organizes CSS to follow the semantic structure of the HTML elements
-        * Include comments before each element or section
+        * Includes comments before each element or section
-    * Rework the CSS to make it more efficient
+    * Reworks the CSS to make it more efficient
         * Add results

 * Replaces div containers with their semantic counterparts